Colpomenia peregrina: Distribution

-C. peregrina has been recorded in Ireland since 1934.
-Colpomenia peregrina has been recorded in Ireland from the following counties: Down, Donegal, Kerry, Galway, Clare and Cork.
-Apparently this alga was first recorded in Ireland by M.J.Lynn from Strangford Lough in March 1934, and from Lough Larne near Ballycarry and Magheramorne in 1935.
+Colpomenia peregrina has been recorded in Ireland since 1934.
+It has been recorded in Ireland from the following counties: Down, Donegal, Kerry, Galway, Clare and Cork.
+Apparently this alga was first recorded in Ireland by M. J. Lynn from Strangford Lough in March 1934, and from Larne Lough near Ballycarry and Magheramorne in 1935.
 It was also recorded from Portballintrae, on the north coast, and in the south at Lough Ine.
-In 1936 it was found at Rush (County Dublin) and at Killough (County Down).
-There are further records from: Portstewart (County Londonderry), cast ashore at Hood's Ferry, Islandmagee (opposite Larne), (County Antrim).
+In 1936 it was found at Rush, County Dublin and at Killough, County Down.
+There are further records from: Portstewart, County Londonderry, cast ashore at Hood's Ferry, Islandmagee (opposite Larne) in County Antrim.
 It is now abundant.
-Specimens of this species are stored in the Ulster Museum Herbarium (BEL) from: Co.
-Donegal in the Republic of Ireland and Northern Ireland and Wales under the catalogue museum numbers: F11254; F3136; F7675; F6154; F1682; F1693; F7491; F7674; F4254; F4254 and F1832.
+Specimens of this species are stored in the Ulster Museum Herbarium (BEL) from: County Donegal in the Republic of Ireland; Northern Ireland and Wales under the catalogue museum numbers: F11254; F3136; F7675; F6154; F1682; F1693; F7491; F7674; F4254; F4254 and F1832.